Patrick Beverley Player Props: Bulls vs. 76ers

 Patrick Beverley Insights vs. the 76ers

-- Beverley's opponents, the 76ers, have the slowest offensive tempo, averaging 99.7 possessions per game, while his Bulls average 101.6 per game, which ranks 27th among NBA teams.

-- The 76ers are the third-best defensive squad in the league, allowing 110.5 points per game.
+- On the glass, the 76ers are third in the league, allowing 41.1 rebounds per contest.

-- The 76ers give up 41.1 rebounds per game, ranking third in the league.
+- The 76ers give up 23.6 assists per game, sixth-ranked in the league.

-- The 76ers are the sixth-ranked team in the league, giving up 23.6 assists per contest.

-- Looking at 3-pointers, the 76ers are third in the NBA, conceding 11.5 makes per game.
+- Looking at 3-pointers, the 76ers are third in the NBA, giving up 11.4 makes per game.

 Patrick Beverley vs. the 76ers